Hurwa134/Hurwa134.github.io/SevenXSeven.7.md

 The idea of a looping pedal, or playing tracks over eachother, and recording multiple tracks, makes me think of a mirror.
 Playing music tracks over one another, in a sense "jamming" with yourself, is like having a mirror to reflect back to you and play with.
 I don't know how I could illustrate this visually, but I'm thinking about a mirror and this idea.

+The idea of incorporating loops (recorded loops, or playing with a looping pedal) and using mirrors (infinity mirror effects) and the mobius strip/lotus, and colors and light are all really interesting to me.

+I found this article about the Mobius strip, [The Ancient Symbol that Spanned Millenia](http://www.bbc.com/culture/story/20171204-the-ancient-symbol-that-spanned-millennia).

+*The oldest-known ouroboros appeared on a golden shrine in the tomb of Tutankhamen – ‘King Tut’ – in Egypt in the 13th Century BC, after a brief lull in traditional religion brought about by his predecessor, Akhenaten.
+According to leading Egyptologist Jan Assmann, the symbol “refers to the mystery of cyclical time, which flows back into itself”.
+The ancient Egyptians understood time as a series of repetitive cycles, instead of something linear and constantly evolving; and central to this idea was the flooding of the Nile and the journey of the sun.*

+The Ouroboros is the symbol of the dragaon eating its tail, which is representative of infinity and repetitive cylces.
+This is similar to the infinity represented by the Mobius strip.
+The Ouroboros ties in directly with music in the form of loops, and with the idea of the eternal or "immortality."

 Another idea using the lotus flower; a white sculpture of the lotus could have different colors projected onto it.
 The different lotus flower colors represent different things in Buddhism: gold (enlightenment), purple (mysticism & spirituality), pink (the highest of spirituality, the Buddha's symbol), blue (victory of the spirit over the senses/wisdom), red (heart, love, compassion), white (purity of the mind, heart of the Buddha, the White Tara and her perfect nature.)
 I made a lotus sculpture out of play-dough, I think it would be best if it were white, but the lightest color I have is yellow.
 I tried to use a colored transparent piece of cellophane like a colored lense over the flashlight to try to alter the color, but it still looked yellow.
 I also played with the strobe effect on the flashlight, so I think colors and strobe, using the light and colors to punctuate the music as in "visual music", like a choreographed expression of the music that I create would be really pretty and ethereal.